 |Religion||Faith of the Seven|

 |Notable places||Jonquil's Tower, Jonquil's Pool, Stinking Goose, Fool's Gate|

 Maidenpool is a town in the eastern riverlands situated along the southern shore of the Bay of Crabs.
 It is the seat of House Mooton.
 The castle at Maidenpool sits on a hill, and the town is walled.
 East of Maidenpool are hills and soldier pines.

 Maidenpool has a busy harbor and pink stone walls.
-Fisherfolk northwest of Maidenpool fish the waters in leather coracles, while others collect clams.
-The town has a tavern called the Stinking Goose and numerous inns, including one near the Fool's Gate.
-It also has a tower called Jonquil's Tower.
+The town is famed for its sweetwater bathhouse, Jonquil's Pool.
+Maidenpool has a tavern called the Stinking Goose and numerous inns, including one near the Fool's Gate.
+Its castle contains Jonquil's Tower.

 The Fall of Maidenpool and the death of Florian the Brave during the Andal invasion are still recalled through song.
 King Benedict I Justman added the town to his realm during his reign.
 Torrence Teague was crowned King of the Trident at Maidenpool.

 During Aegon's Conquest, Aegon I Targaryen and his half-brother, Orys Baratheon, defeated the Darklyns of Duskendale and the Mootons of Maidenpool in Aegon's first test.
 Lord Jon Mooton then supported Aegon against House Hoare.
 Trade began to shift from Duskendale and Maidenpool to King's Landing as the new capital of the Seven Kingdoms grew under the rule of House Targaryen.